flit/cpptemplate/README.rst

 Def statements are used to create subtemplates.
 They are described in detail below, in the Subtemplates section.

+Set statements allow one to assign a key path to the value of an expression evaluated at runtime.
+The value expression may be any expression supported in a variable substitution, including subtemplate invocations.

 Empty statements are also allowed, as are statements that consist only of single-line comments (see the section on comments below).